perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 5.3 May be a person who is also a Committee member.

-5.4 Both the President and Secretary of TPF may not be Committee Secretary, due to their special roles in this Charter.
+5.4 The President, Treasurer, and Secretary of TPF may not be Committee Secretary, due to their special roles in this Charter.
 Performs duties as approved by the Committee.

-5.5 May receive compensation for their time and reimbursement for expenses required for the execution of their approved duties, as approved by the Committee and TPF Secretary.
+5.5 May receive compensation for their time and reimbursement for expenses required for the execution of their approved duties, as approved by the Committee and TPF Treasurer.

 ## 6.0 Committee Responsibilities